-Each year TREX hosts a full day seminar on topical technical issues.
+Each year TREX Regional Exchanges Oy hosts a seminar on topical Internet routing issues.
 The seminar is called "TREX Workshop <YEAR>".
 The last section of the seminar, titled "Tampere Peering Forum", contains lightning talks where participants can e.g. introduce themselves and their peering policies or spark up interesting topics of discussion for the evening.
 The seminar is followed by an evening of networking with top notch experts from various providers and vendors.

-TREX Workshops are free and open to anyone.
+TREX Workshops are free and open to anyone, even if the intended audience is Internet access and hosting providers.
 This has enabled us to attract experts from all over Europe.
 The atmosphere is casual and warm, as is the evening sauna in that finest Finnish tradition of networking events.

 There was an interesting presentation on Multicast TV Distribution in Bulgaria and another one on Overlay Networking in Linux with Openstack Neutron at the TREX Workshop 2015.
 There were 77 registered attendees.
 We've made a note that Tuesday is a bad day for attendance.